mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Labor Organizer, Populist Leader, Would-Be Revolutionary **Age:** 35 | **Alignment:** Chaotic Good
+**Role:** Labor Organizer, Populist Leader, Would-Be Revolutionary

+### Background
 Magnus organizes workers against unfair treatment.
 Not a revolutionary—yet—but he's moving in that direction as conditions worsen.
 Charismatic and genuinely cares about common people.

+### Connections
-**Connections:** Leads the Workers' Brotherhood.
+Leads the Workers' Brotherhood.
 Watched by the Inquisition.
 Has contacts among reformist nobles.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has been approached by Aethorian agents.
-He refused but didn't report it.
-His wife was killed by strike-breakers—he's never stopped being angry.
+1. Has been approached by Aethorian agents.
+2. He refused but didn't report it.
+3. His wife was killed by strike-breakers—he's never stopped being angry.
+}}

+### Hooks
-**Hooks:** Labor disputes involving party.
-Could become ally or be used by villains.
-The Aethorian approach creates tension.
+- Labor disputes involving party.
+- Could become ally or be used by villains.
+- The Aethorian approach creates tension.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}